Versagility-Technologies/versagility-technologies.github.io/_posts/2020-01-01-services-agile.md

 ---
-priority: 0.7
+priority: 3
-title: Agile Process
+title: Agile Coaching
 author: brad
 excerpt: Need help tracking what is going on?
 We can help.
 categories: services